-On June 3, 2016, we entered into a manufacturing agreement for the future commercial production of our Lenti-D and LentiGlobin product candidates with a contract manufacturing organization.
-Under this 12 year agreement, the contract manufacturing organization will complete the design, construction, validation and process validation of the leased suites prior to anticipated commercial launch of the product candidates.
-During construction, we were required to pay \$12.5 million upon the achievement of certain contractual milestones, and may pay up to \$8.0 million in additional contractual milestones if we elect our option to lease additional suites.
+In June 2016, we entered into a manufacturing agreement for the future commercial production of our beti-cel and eli-cel drug products with a contract manufacturing organization.
+Under this 12-year agreement, the contract manufacturing organization will complete the design, construction, validation and process validation of the leased suites prior to anticipated commercial launch of the product candidates.
+During construction, we paid \$12.0 million upon the achievement of certain contractual milestones.
 We paid \$5.0 million for the achievement of the first and second contractual milestones during 2016 and paid \$5.5 million for the third and fourth contractual milestones achieved during 2017.
 In March 2018, \$1.5 million of the possible \$2.0 million related to the fifth contractual milestone was achieved and was paid in the second quarter of 2018.
-Given that construction was completed in March 2018, beginning in April 2018 we will pay \$5.1 million per year in fixed suite fees as well as certain fixed labor, raw materials, testing and shipping costs for manufacturing services, and may pay additional suite fees if it elects its option to reserve or lease additional suites.
+Given that construction was completed in March 2018, beginning in April 2018 we will pay \$5.1 million per year in fixed suite fees as well as certain fixed labor, raw materials, testing and shipping costs for manufacturing services.